TheRealVSSVSSN/SunnyRP/backend/srp-base/docs/admin-ops.md

 - Ensure the `clothes` table exists for character outfit records.
 - Ensure the `apartments` and `apartment_residents` tables exist and include the `character_id` column after deploying this sprint.
 - Ensure the `accounts` and `transactions` tables use `character_id` columns after deploying this sprint.
+- Ensure the `cron_jobs` table exists for scheduled tasks.
 - Ensure the `base_event_logs` table exists for base event history.
 - Ensure the `boatshop_boats` table exists for boat catalog data.
 - Ensure the `camera_photos` table exists for stored photos.